migramirez2/Harmony-ONE/progress/konstantin-potapov.md

 - Updated golang version to 1.21 version, it passed all tests, total progress 100%.
 - Investigated and fixed issue with different hashes for the same genesis block.
 Go@1.21 provides different dots on the curve for the same input, so i hardcoded exact dots.
 - Tested and merged PR with fix for the peer storage.
 Improved getting connected peers method from linear complexity to constant.
 - Finalized watchdog integration with the localnet.
-Collaborated with Ulad Merged.
+Collaborated with Ulad.
+Merged.
 - Created new issue and started investigation of the watchdog crushes.
 - Collaborated with Ulad for the go@1.21 devnet testing.
 Test results showed that the node has problems connecting to other nodes.
 We will continue investigation on monday.